space-sh/space/doc/space.md

        value variable names so that there not evaluated too early.

   * `SPACE_REDIR`:
-       Default value taken from CMDREDIR variable.
+       Default value taken from SPACE_REDIR variable.
 Which could be set in the YAML.
        Only read from space header if not already set in the environment when building.
        Only settable from the first level function (not from the wrappers).

   * `SPACE_OUTER`:
-       Default value taken from CMDOUTER variable.
+       Default value taken from SPACE_OUTER variable.
 Which could be set in the YAML.
        Only read from space header if not already set in the environment when building.
        Only settable from the first level function (not from the wrappers).

+  * `SPACE_OUTERDEP`:

+  * `SPACE_OUTERENV`:

   * `SPACE_ARGS`:
-       Default value taken from CMDARGS variable.
+       Default value taken from SPACE_ARGS variable.
 Which could be set in the YAML.
        Always overwritten by the space header if present.

   * `SPACE_FN`:
-       If this variable is set, the function that it refers to will replace the current function as being the CMD.
+       If this variable is set, the function that it refers to will replace the current function as being the RUN.
-       The referring CMD functions body will be run at this point giving the function very powerful ways of altering the environment variables and space header variables.
+       The referring RUN functions body will be run at this point giving the function very powerful ways of altering the environment variables and space header variables.
        For example the function body of the chaining command could do "SPACE_REDIR=..."